 If "Cardholder is not eligible for sales/transaction tax exemption" appears on the back of the secure status card, the cardholder is not exempt from taxation.

-Cardholders with this message printed on the back of their status cards are members of a First Nation that has negotiated a self-government agreement, resulting in a change to eligibility for tax exemption for its members.
+Status cards with that message printed on the back are issued to members of a First Nation that has negotiated a self-government agreement resulting in a change to tax exemption eligibility for its members.